 We have adopted a Code of Business Conduct and Ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
 The Code of Business Conduct and Ethics is available on our website at https://investors.arcutis.com/corporate-governance/governance-overview.
+The Audit Committee and Nominating and Corporate Governance Committee are responsible for the development and periodic review of the Code of Business Conduct and Ethics.
 We expect that any amendments to the code, or any waivers of its requirements, will be disclosed on our website.
-The reference to our web address does not constitute incorporation by reference of the information contained at or available through our website.